oledysken/oledysken.github.io/content/authors/ok/_index.md

 highlight_name: true
 ---

-I'm a PhD Research Scholar in 'Business Economics' at the Department of Business and Management Science at the Norwgeian School of Economics, NHH.
-My primary interests lie within applied theoretical industrial organisation, with a focus on two-sided markets and media markets.
-I have public service experience as a mineral economist with the Norwegian Directorate of Mining with Commissioner of Mines at Svalbard (DMF) and the British Office for National Statistics (ONS).
+I'm a PhD Research Scholar in 'Business Economics' at the [Department of Business and Management Science](https://www.nhh.no/en/departments/business-and-management-science/) at NHH Norwgeian School of Economics.

+My primary interests lie within applied theoretical industrial organisation, with a focus on two-sided platform markets, media markets and vertical relations.

+My supervisors are [Øystein Foros](https://www.nhh.no/en/employees/faculty/oystein-foros/), and [Malin Arve](https://sites.google.com/site/malinarve/) .

+Email: ole.dyskeland@nhh.no.
+And my [CV is here](/uploads/resume.pdf).

 {style="text-align: justify;"}